Everything You Need to Know About Cat Urinary Problems From UTIs to Kidney Disease

 There are a lot of health issues that can result in a cat being unable to go.
 Check here for what might be behind your kitty's blocked bladder.

 Cat urinary problems can be quite common, unfortunately for both cats and their pet parents.
-A blockage in the urethra, an infection of the urinary tract, or some other problem can affect a cat's ability to relieve themselves comfortably.
+A blockage in the urethra, an infection of the urinary tract, or some other problem can affect a cat's ability to relieve itself comfortably.

 If you notice that your cat is having difficulty urinating, take a look at some of these helpful articles -- chances are your cat is confronting one of these all-too-common ailments.

-8 Reasons for Cat Incontinence and Out of Litter Box Messes
+8 Reasons for Cat Incontinence and Out-of-Litter Box Messes

 From diabetes to old age, this article covers all the reasons that might cause a cat's bathroom troubles.
 Treatment will depend on the cause, so start by finding out what's causing your cat's litter box woes.